-On my trip to Penzance last year, I didn’t see any basking sharks, so to up the odds a bit this time, I set off for Scotland.
-I left home in a balmy 25 degrees, yet arrived to ten degrees, gale force weather warnings and a big storm.
+On my trip to Penzance last year, I didn’t see any basking sharks, so to up the odds a bit, this time I set off for Scotland.
+I left home in a balmy 25 degrees, and arrived to ten degrees, galeforce weather warnings and a huge storm.
 Not great news for shark hunting.
 But I made it to Coll, where I met the guys from Basking Shark Scotland.
-It was great to meet people so passionate about these giant fish and learn a bit more about the sharks before hopefully, getting in the water with them.
+It was great to meet people so passionate about these giant fish and learn a bit more about the sharks, before getting in the water with them.

 7 basking shark facts

 Basking sharks can grow up to 10m long.
 The ones seen around Coll range from 5-8meters, that’s 25ft!

 They are the second largest fish on Earth.
 Only the Whale shark is larger.

 Their mouths are over a meter wide.

 They don’t have big teeth.
 I wouldn’t be so eager to hop in with them if they did.
 They have tiny teeth and filter seawater using gill rakers, fueling their huge bodies on a diet of plankton soup.

 These are small organisms, each about the size of a pinhead.
 They look like pink floating dots close-up.
 Zooplankton are weak swimmers and drift in their millions in ‘blooms’ or nutrient-rich streams, where warm and cold waters meet.
 Luckily Coll is a real hotspot.
 These blooms were something we’d be looking for – resembling dark water slicks on a calm sea.

 I know, weird… I know, because I got up-close and personal.
 At first I thought I’d seen two lampreys (fish that feed off the sharks like vampires), only to be told by our guide that they were penises (or rather two grooved organs called claspers).
 If the male shark happens to dock along the right side of the receptive female, he uses his left clasper and visa versa.

 If you see one, there may be more.